SoHackOrg/sohackorg.github.io/content/events/hack-sweden.md

 * * 14:00 Presentations and closing ceremony
 * * 16:00 End of hackathon

-You are required to sign-up to attend this event at: https://foocafe.org/event/hack-sweden
+You are required to sign-up to attend this event at [FooCafé's website](https://foocafe.org/event/hack-sweden).

-It is hosted in collaboration with FooCafé and Goto10 at: Slagthuset Carlsgatan 12a 21120 Malmö
+It is hosted in collaboration with FooCafé and Goto10 at: *Slagthuset Carlsgatan 12a 21120 Malmö*.